FailAcademy/learning/wdp-vancouver/_lessons/week-08/02-angular-directives.md

 ## Learning Objectives

-Discover an and become familiar with Angular's built in directives.
+- Discover and become familiar with Angular's built in directives.
-Create a basic directive.
+- Create a basic directive.

 ---